Rapid Bus: RapidBET – Rapid Bus Express Transit service

 During the introduction of these services, there were six routes managed by Rapid KL, and these services were only available on weekdays and during the morning and evening rush hours only.
 For this initial introductory stage, BET ran at 15 minute intervals during the morning and evening peak hours.
 Frequency and service periods were increased at a later stage depending on the demand for each route.

-Buses for BET routes consistes of two to five buses initially and continued to be reviewed from time to time as the demand grew.
+Buses for BET routes consisted of two to five buses initially and continued to be reviewed from time to time as the demand grew.
 BET is more of an enhancement to the current services, whereby the focus is more to shorten the travel time.
-Fare for single journey on RapidKL is RM3 for adults and RM1.50 for concession, at flat rate.
+Fare for a single journey on RapidKL is RM3 for adults and RM1.50 for concession, at a flat rate.

-Double deck bus on BET7 Sri Nilam-Lebuh Ampang in the morning rush hour at Renaissance Hotel in Kuala Lumpur.
-This route is the most heavily used than any other BET services.
+Double-deck bus on BET7 Sri Nilam-Lebuh Ampang in the morning rush hour at Renaissance Hotel in Kuala Lumpur.
+This route is more heavily used than any other BET service.

-As the rail system has been extended, most of the BET ridership has declined, resulting in termination of the most BET routes inside Kuala Lumpur district area.
-The last BET inside Kuala Lumpur district area is the BET7, from Sri Nilam at Bandar Baru Ampang, parallel to 300 service until LRT Ampang, then bypass through Ampang-Kuala Lumpur Elevated Highway (AKLEH) until Jalan Tun Razak interchange, then re-merge on 300 at Ampang Park LRT station before terminating at Munshi Abullah bus hub.
-This route is the most heavily used than any other BET's, and the bus only runs on morning rush hour, 4 trips daily.
+As the rail system has been extended, most of the BET ridership has declined, resulting in the termination of most of the BET routes inside the Kuala Lumpur district area.
+The last BET inside the Kuala Lumpur district area was the BET7, from Sri Nilam at Bandar Baru Ampang, parallel to bus route 300 until LRT Ampang, then bypassing through Ampang-Kuala Lumpur Elevated Highway (AKLEH) until Jalan Tun Razak interchange, then re-merging on 300 at Ampang Park LRT station before terminating at Munshi Abullah bus hub.
+This route was more heavily used than any other BETs, and the bus only runs during morning rush hour, 4 trips daily.
 The fleet used is the Alexander Dennis Enviro500 and Volvo B8L double-decker bus.

 As of May 2021, the service was suspended due to Malaysia's total lockdown.
-Rapid KL has since discontinued the BET7 service and replaced with the new DS01 direct service.
+Rapid KL has since discontinued the BET7 service and replaced it with the new DS01 direct service in 2022.
+However, the DS01 service was discontinued on 16 January 2026.